 The I-20 town of Cisco (pop.
-3,804), about 45 miles east of Abilene, is where Conrad Hilton bought and ran his first hotel, the Mobley, in 1919; the hotel is now the chamber of commerce office, and a couple of rooms have been restored to their circa-1919 appearance.
+3,750), about 45 mi (72 km) east of Abilene, is where Conrad Hilton bought and ran his first hotel, the Mobley, in 1919; the hotel is now the chamber of commerce office, and a couple of rooms have been restored to their circa-1919 appearance.

 East of Cisco, the town of Eastland (pop.
-3,889) is proud of its two world-class oddities.
+3,919) is proud of its two world-class oddities.
 The middle entrance to the county courthouse displays the embalmed body of “Old Rip,” the horny toad who supposedly survived 30 years embedded as a living time capsule in the cornerstone of the old courthouse before being discovered, still alive, when the building was being torn down.
-A few blocks away, in the town post office (411 W. Main St.), a 10 feet tall and 6 feet wide mosaic mural composed of some 11,217 postage stamps depicts American legends like Abe Lincoln, Ben Franklin, and Martha Washington.
+A few blocks away, in the town post office (411 W. Main St.), a 10 ft (3 m) tall and 6 ft (1.8 m) wide mosaic mural composed of some 11,217 postage stamps depicts American legends like Abe Lincoln, Ben Franklin, and Martha Washington.
 It was constructed in the early 1960s by former postmistress Marene Johnson.